breiting/codecad/README.md

 Each file contains comments describing the parameters.

+## Good to know

+If you are specifying a luapath, then do not forget to add a `?.lua` to the end.
+E.g. if your lua path is `/home/user/luapath`, then the luapath for CodeCAD is `/home/user/luapath/?.lua`.

 ## Editor Support

 - Lua LSP stubs in `types/cad.d.lua` for diagnostics and completion.